j-pang/j-pang.github.io/index.md

 ## Recent News

 - **[Nov.
-2022]** Our paper titled "Online Optimization in Power Systems with High Penetration of Renewable Generation: Advances and Prospects" with Asst.
+2022]** Our review paper titled "Online Optimization in Power Systems with High Penetration of Renewable Generation: Advances and Prospects" with Asst.
 Prof. Zhaojian Wang (SJTU) and other co-authors have been accepted into [IEEE/CAA Journal of Automatica Sinica](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6570654), (IF:7.847, Citescore: 13.0 - 1/118 in Control and Optimization).
 - **[Oct.
 2022]**  Our team at IHPC will be visiting a number of research labs and startups in the U.S., including NREL, Colorado State University, LBNL, UC Berkeley, Stanford, [PowerFlex](https://www.powerflex.com/), Caltech, and [MOEV Inc](https://www.moevinc.com/).
 - **[Sep.
 2022]**  I received a teaching score of 4.8/5.0 for 40.316.
 Big thanks to my students for their attention through evening classes in their final year.
 - **[May.
 2022]**  I will be co-lecturing [40.316 Game Theory](https://esd.sutd.edu.sg/courses/40316-game-theory/) at [Singapore University of Technology and Design](https://www.sutd.edu.sg/).